About

 Chris holds a BA in Writing from the University of Victoria, an MFA in Poetry from Arizona State University, and a Ph.D. in Literature and Creative Writing from the University of Houston.

-As an educator, Chris has over ten years of experience teaching Creative Writing, English Literature, and English Composition in universities and community colleges all across Canada and the United States.
+As an educator, Chris has almost two decades of experience teaching creative writing, English literature, and English composition in universities and community colleges all across Canada and the United States.
 Chris has also taught with organizations such as Writers in the Schools in Houston, TX, and the Young Adult Writers Program in Tempe, AZ.